purerl/purescript/README.md

 # Output

-Module names `Foo.Bar` are transformed to a lower-snake cased form `foo_bar` (any non-initial uppercase chars will be preserved as such).
+Module names `Foo.Bar` are transformed to a lower-snake cased form `foo_bar` (any non-initial uppercase chars will be preserved as such), with a suffix `@ps` to avoid clashing with built-in erlang modules.

 Top level declarations are uniformly output as nullary functions.
 Identifiers are preserved, with quoting if required.
-Thus a normal invocation of the output will look like `(main:main())()`.
+Thus a normal invocation of the output will look like `(main@ps:main())()`.

 # Types